the demon abadir

 Color(s)Gray or shadowy tones, evoking scattering and obscurity.

-Primary SourcesThe Sacred Magic of Abramelin the Mage (Mathers translation, 1898); general demonological texts like those referencing Ophite traditions.
+Primary SourcesThe Sacred Magic of Abramelin the Mage (Mathers translation, 1898); general demonological texts, such as those that reference Ophite traditions.

 “Abadir” Meaning